MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/using-the-windows-device-portal.md

 4. Select the **Update** menu item.
 5. Select the **For developers** menu item.
 6. Enable **Developer Mode**.

+> [!IMPORTANT]
+> If you're in multi-user and not an admin, the ability to enter Developer Mode may be grayed out.
+Please ensure that you are an **[admin on the device](https://docs.microsoft.com/hololens/security-adminless-os)**.

 7. [Scroll down](../../design/gaze-and-commit.md#composite-gestures) and enable **Device Portal**.
 8. If you are setting up Windows Device Portal so you can deploy apps to this HoloLens over USB or Wi-Fi, click **Pair** to [generate a pairing PIN](using-visual-studio.md).
 Leave the Settings app at the PIN popup until you enter the PIN into Visual Studio during your first deployment.